Interns 2024-2025

 Overview:

-Every year, we accept ~20 UW-Madison undergraduate students into the 2-semester OEL Internship Program through a public application process.
+Every year, we accept ~15 UW-Madison undergraduate students into the 2 – semester OEL Internship Program through a public application process.
 Accepted interns are matched with a supervisor and work-unit across campus where they have the opportunity to increase their professional skill set, refine their career interests, and grow their network while engaging in meaningful, paid work that combines their interests, aspirations, and ideas.
 Previous interns have made substantial contributions while working in areas such as external relations, administration, university communications, events, and student support programs.

 Join our Team!

-- Internship begins the first day of classes in the Fall through the end of the Spring semester
+• Internship begins the first day of classes of the Spring semester with a mandatory orientation the week before classes begin.

 How to apply:

-You will be required to complete a series of questions, submit a resume and provide 2 references.
+You will be required to complete a series of questions, submit a resume and cover letter.

 Eligibility:

-Any currently enrolled UW-Madison undergraduate student is invited to apply to our OEL Internship Program.
+Any currently enrolled UW-Madison undergraduate student in good academic standing is invited to apply to our OEL Internship Program.
 Students must have at least 2 semesters before graduation to be eligible.
 Applicants have the opportunity to indicate the programs that would best match their interests and grow their skill set in the application.

 Expectations: